Submit Article

 What Were the Facts of This Case?

-The dispute arose from a property transaction connected to ELR Property Pte Ltd (“ELR”).
-In October 2012, ELR contracted to purchase two commercial properties at 9A and 11 Kaki Bukit Road 3 from Jerry Investments Pte Ltd (the “Properties”).
-ELR required $600,000 to pay an initial deposit but lacked the funds.
-The plaintiff, Ong Lu Ling, who ran a hotel in Geylang, said she was approached by a person called “Ah Kee” to lend the money to Tan Ho Seng and his relatives.
+The factual matrix of this case is inextricably linked to a failed property transaction and a web of interconnected corporate and personal relationships.
+In October 2012, ELR Property Pte Ltd (“ELR”) contracted to buy two commercial properties at 9A and 11 Kaki Bukit Road 3 for a significant sum.
+The vendor was Jerry Investments Pte Ltd. To facilitate this purchase, a deposit of $600,000 was required.
+ELR, however, did not have the necessary funds at the time.
+The plaintiff, Ong Lu Ling, who operated a hotel in Geylang, claimed that she was approached by an individual known as "Ah Kee" to provide the $600,000 as a loan to the defendant, Tan Ho Seng, and his relatives.

 How Did the Court Analyse the Issues?